 The category of registers as shown in Table 16 consists of configurations that do not interrupt the image acquisition process, but may lead to one or more corrupted images during and after the re-configuration.
-A corrupted image is an image containing visible artifacts.
-A typical example of a corrupted image is an image which is not uniformly exposed.
+A corrupted image is

 The effect is transient in nature and the new configuration is applied after the transient effect.